 Special Educational Needs, Disability and Inclusion

-Our school offers inclusive education, which Inclusion involves identifying and minimising barriers to learning.
+Our schools offers inclusive education, which involves identifying and minimising barriers to learning.
 It ensures that resources are used to enable all children to participate in learning and to be given every opportunity to achieve the highest standards of which they are able.
 Successful inclusion results in every child feeling safe, confident and happy at school so that they make the best possible progress.
 We welcome all pupils with disabilities and special educational needs and make reasonable adjustments for the additional support they need.

 We aim to ensure inclusion through:

 - Tracking the achievement and well-being of all pupils.